Port Fairy

-Port Fairy (historically known as Belfast) is a coastal town in south-western Victoria, Australia.
+Port Fairy (historically known as Belfast) is a town in south-western Victoria, Australia.
 It lies on the Princes Highway in the Shire of Moyne, 28 km west of Warrnambool and 290 km west of Melbourne, at the point where the Moyne River enters the Southern Ocean.

 History

 Prior to British colonisation in the 19th century, the Port Fairy area, then known as Pyipkil or Ummut, was inhabited by the Pyipkil gunditj clan, also known as the Yarrer gunditj.
 They spoke the Peek Whurrong language.
 The region's ecology consisted of dense Banksia-dominated bushland and large swamps.
 The Pyipkil gunditj constructed stone and timber fishing-weirs called yereroc across creeks to catch fish and eels.
 They also cut canals called vam to drain swamps and made woven eel-pots called arabine to trap eels.
-The Eastern Maar people are now considered the traditional owners of the Port Fairy area.
+The Eastern Maar people are recognised as the traditional owners of the Port Fairy area.

 In the early 19th century whalers and seal hunters used the coast in this region.
 The crew of the sealing cutter The Fairy (Captain James Wishart) reportedly gave the bay its current name in 1828.
 Whatever its origins, the name "Port Fairy" had come into general use by 1835.

 John Griffiths established a whaling station in 1835, and a store opened in 1839.
 In 1843 James Atkinson, a Sydney solicitor, purchased land in the town by special survey.
 He drained the swamps, subdivided and leased the land, and built a harbour on the Moyne River.
 He named the town "Belfast" after his hometown in Ireland.